 When is the deadline?

-You must submit your signed approval to the Butler College Office by Dean’s Date.
+You must submit your signed approval to the Butler College Office by Dean’s Date of spring semester.

 What kinds of courses may be approved for credit?